BCDigSchol/DSIncubator/Reflections/preliminary.md

 ## Prompt

-To kick off your participation in the incubator, we ask you to reflect upon the goals of the project you hope to more fully develop during our time together.
+To kick off your participation in the incubator, we ask you to reflect upon the affordances that digital methods/ tools may bring to your research.
 Some questions to guide your thinking include:

 - What do I think I’m doing?
 How do I currently conceptualize goals for this project?
 What do I think I’m creating?
 What are its components?
 Do these ideas seem adequate?
 Would I rather be doing something else?
 What?
 Why?
 - What are my fundamental assumptions?
 What values am I bringing to this project, and how do I see those values affecting my ideas?
 Is that a problem?
 What are my feelings toward this project?
 Is it cool?
 Challenging?
 Kind of stupid?
 Why?